My daughter used to walk with her back against the wall.

 I spent a lot of time and energy – almost ready.

-The Hidden Cost We Need To Talk About
+The Hidden Cost

-Here’s what “almost ready” actually costs you.
+Here’s what “almost ready” actually cost me.

 I’ve laid awake at night running through my to-do list like a broken record.
 The things I didn’t finish.
 The calls I didn’t make.
 The proposals I didn’t send because they weren’t quite right yet.